Yoast/developer/docs/development/environment/setup-plugin-integration-tests.md

 ## Clone the `wordpress-develop` repository
 Clone [WordPress/wordpress-develop](https://github.com/WordPress/wordpress-develop).
-The integration tests load WordPress and all its functions and API's from this clone when you start your integration tests.
+The integration tests load WordPress and all its functions and APIs from this clone when you start your integration tests.
 This means that this allows us to test against your locally installed version of WordPress, which is the 'integration' part.
-It also provides some utility classes (e.g. the test-cases) for our own tests.
+It also provides some utility classes (e.g., the test cases) for our own tests.

 ## Setup up the MySQL server
 There are a lot of ways in which you can satisfy this requirement.
 Here we outline a couple of options that the Yoast teams like to use.
 You can pick either one of them, depending on your personal needs/preference.